WorldMusic

 Electronic & Dance

 The contents were stranger than the cover.
-Most of the tracks were 1980s soft-Rock and corporate Smooth Jazz records — Diana Ross, Pages, others — slowed to roughly half speed, drenched in reverb, and chopped into loops.
-The question that followed was not is this good, it was is this music.
+Most of the tracks were 1980s soft rock and pop records — Diana Ross's "It's Your Move," the AOR band Pages, others — slowed to roughly half speed, drenched in reverb, and chopped into loops.
+The question that followed was not "is this good?" but "is this music?"
 The Tumblr art crowd reached the album before the music press did, and decided, with appropriate irony, that it was.

 An aesthetic that arrived as a joke

-The track below is the canonical Floral Shoppe cut, with a title typeset in the half-width Japanese katakana that early Vaporwave used as a visual signature: リサフランク420 / 現代のコンピュー.
-In English, Lisa Frank 420 / Modern Computing.
-The naming convention told you everything about the moment — internet-native, multilingual on purpose, faintly stoned, faintly nostalgic for a 1990s no one had actually lived through.
+The track below is the canonical Floral Shoppe cut, with a title written in the mix of Japanese script and numerals that early Vaporwave used as a visual signature: リサフランク420 / 現代のコンピュー.
+The romanized title reads Lisa Frank 420 / Modern Computing — but the Japanese, コンピュー, deliberately stops the word for "computing" mid-syllable, and that throwaway gesture was the whole point.
+The naming convention told you everything about the moment: internet-native, multilingual on purpose, faintly stoned, faintly nostalgic for a 1990s no one had actually lived through.

 The palette of source material settled quickly: 1980s shopping-mall music, corporate jingles, Windows 95 startup chimes, late-night infomercial backing tracks.
-Stretch them, reverb them, glaze them with chorus.
-For most of 2012 and 2013 this was a half-serious internet aesthetic with a record-collection attached.
+Stretch them, drench them in reverb, chop them into loops.
+For most of 2012 and 2013 this was a half-serious internet aesthetic with a record collection behind it.

 When the irony curdled

 Around 2016 the meaning of the records started to shift, without anyone having to rewrite them.
-The Western financial crisis was no longer recent news but its aftertaste had not gone away.
-Lo-fi Hip-hop streams were normalising the idea of music as background atmosphere.
-Streaming had begun the long flattening of pop history into one perpetual present.
-In that climate, the central Vaporwave gesture — taking a song from a more confident decade and slowing it until it sounded haunted — stopped reading as a prank.
+The 2008 financial crisis was no longer recent news, but its aftereffects had not gone away, and disappointment in capitalism itself had set in.
+A glut of nostalgia products filled the culture, and lo-fi hip-hop as study-and-work background had become a default.
+In that climate, the central Vaporwave gesture — taking a song from a more confident decade and slowing it until it sounded haunted — no longer came across as a prank.

 A device for listening to a lost future

 By the early 2020s the original Vaporwave records had been reframed, not by their authors but by their listeners, as a kind of elegy for a future that did not arrive.
-The end-of-history optimism the 1980s and 1990s sound represented had not survived the intervening decades, and the slowed-down versions were the receipt.
+The optimism — the sense that the future was going to be brighter — that the 1980s and 1990s sound carried had not survived the intervening decades, and the slowed-down versions sounded like the proof.

-That is the strange life cycle on display.
-A genre that began as an internet joke ended up as one of the more durable critical artefacts of its decade.
+It is a strange life cycle: a genre that began as an internet joke ended up as one of the more durable critical artefacts of its decade.
 The records held their shape.
-The world around them moved into a mood where the records suddenly made sense.
+The world around them moved into a mood where they suddenly made sense.

 Genres referenced in this piece